Create an MQTT sink connector

 USERNAME

-: The MQTT username to connect -
+: The MQTT username. -

 PASSWORD